LI7XI/AudioAnalyzerDocs/docs/plugin-structure/parent.md

 This plugin has an old version which is partially compatible with the new one.
 To avoid breaking changes while still delivering improved experience to old skin users, option MagicNumber was introduced.
 It is used to determine whether plugin should run in the new or in the legacy mode.

-Always set MagicNumber to value 104, or else plugin will run in legacy mode which have many default values different from what is described in this documentation.
+Always set MagicNumber to `104`, or else plugin will run in legacy mode which have many default values different from what is described in this documentation.

 - `0`: Legacy Mode.
 - `104`: Makes the plugin use the newest features.